tsengwoody/Access8Math/readme.md

 Edit cursor navigation move

-*	In edit area, press alt+left arrow key to move to the start point of the previous data block
+*	In edit field, press alt+left arrow key to move to the start point of the previous data block
-*	In edit area, press alt+down key without moving, but only read the content of the current data block
+*	In edit field, press alt+down key without moving, but only read the content of the current data block
-*	In edit area, press alt+right arrow key to move to the start point of the next data block
+*	In edit field, press alt+right arrow key to move to the start point of the next data block
-*	In edit area, press alt+home to move to the start point of the current data block
+*	In edit field, press alt+home to move to the start point of the current data block
-*	In edit area, press alt+end to move to the end point of the current data block
+*	In edit field, press alt+end to move to the end point of the current data block

 Edit cursor navigation move and select